DupuisB/MediaTracker/folder_structure.md

 });

-// --- Route for Client-Side Handlebars Partials ---
+// --- Route for Client-Side Handlebars Partials --- - Keep as is
 // Keep this, but update allowed partials const ALLOWED_PARTIALS = new Set([
     'mediaCard', // Keep
     'itemFormModal', // Keep for add/edit actions
-    'mediaDetailUserInteraction', // New partial for interaction controls on detail page?
+    'userInteractionControls', // Updated name
     'listSummaryRow', // New
     'listItemRow', // New
+    'loginForm', // For potential future use?
+    'registerForm', // For potential future use?
     // Add others as needed
 ]);
 const partialsDir = path.join(__dirname, '../views/partials');